bhisaac/5eFP/5eFP-SRD.md

 Some special abilities have restrictions on the number of times they can be used.

-**Bolster X.** The notation "Bolster X" means a monster can use a special pool of points to reduce incoming damage.
-As long as this creature has a bolster pool of 1 or more, it may assign 1 or more bolster points as a free action and reduce incoming damage by 1 for each point spent.
-Spent points are lost.
-Whenever a creature has two or more bolster pools, it keeps the largest bolster pool and discards the rest.
+**Bolster X.** The notation "bolster X" means a monster gains a bolster pool equal to X.

-For example, "Bolster 2" means a monster can use up to 2 bolster points as a free action to reduce incoming damage by an amount equal to the number of bolster points spent.
-If the creature uses 1 bolster point, it then has "Bolster 1."
-If it later gains "Bolster 2," the creature gains "Bolster 2" and discards "Bolster 1."
+**X/encounter.** The notation "X/encounter" means a special ability or game feature can only be used X number of times during an encounter.

-**X/Game.** The notation “X/Game” means a special ability or feature can only be used X number of times during one game session.
+**X/session.** The notation “X/session” means a special ability or feature can only be used X number of times during one game session.

 **Recharge X–Y.** The notation “Recharge X–Y” means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster’s turns, roll three action dice.
 If the number of actions equals one of the numbers in the recharge notation, the monster regains the use of the special ability.
-The ability also recharges when the monster finishes a short rest.
+The ability also recharges when the monster finishes a Rest.

 For example, “Recharge 3–4” means a monster can use the special ability once.
 Then, at the start of the monster’s turn, it regains the use of that ability if it rolls 3 or 4 actions after rolling three action dice.

-**Recharge after a Short Rest.** This notation means that a monster can use a special ability once and then must finish a short rest to use it again.
+**Recharge after a Rest.** This notation means that a monster can use a special ability once and then must finish a short rest to use it again.

 >#### Grapple Rules for Monsters
 >Many monsters have special attacks that allow them to quickly grapple prey.
 When a monster hits with such an attack, it doesn’t need to make an additional ability check to determine whether the grapple succeeds, unless the attack says otherwise.